Are you making in-person appointments?

 You focus on getting better, and I’ll see you then.

-Do the benefits last?
+Do the changes last?

 How does this process differ from other therapies?